weeyev/blogged/posts/evaluators.md

 For all of these tasks we use ART (Agentic Reinforcement Trainer) by OpenPipe as a helper for RLAIF, the main goal here is to not find "excellent" or "well made" labelled datasets on which we can perform RL but to give a solid and structured prompt for the judge model.

-We start with the base model generating its set of training inputs, which are then saved for keeping every run fair and unbiased towards all the models (num_training_inputs=25), they are then divided into groups (num_inp_groups=2) ~ 12.5 groups - this helps in faster computation but also in giving some space/distinction between each problem to inherit some properties present.
+We start with the base model generating its set of training inputs, which are then saved for keeping every run fair and unbiased towards all the models (num_training_inputs=25), they are then divided into groups (num_inp_groups=2) ~ 12.5 groups, this helps in faster computation but also in giving some space/distinction between each problem to inherit some properties present.
 Now starting with group 1, the model generates 5 candidates each, which are then evaluated by the ruler and used to update the weights for the next epoch, even for a smaller training run of 10 epochs some of the models kind of learnt well to produce meaningful code in the end.

 The task description that was generated by GPT-4o is: